melver/pkgix/README.md

-# Localpkgenv
+# pkgix

-Allows to set up local/virtual environments and install packages inside them.
+Allows to set up prefix environments and install packages inside them.

-Localpkgenv is a very lightweight package manager, with primary use case to setup software in environments where installing the software system-wide (root access required) is not possible or not desirable.
+pkgix is a very lightweight package manager, with primary use case to setup software in environments where installing the software system-wide (root access required) is not possible or not desirable.